-Despite frequent movement of giraffe in some parts of Africa, the chemical immobilisation of giraffe, particularly of free-ranging animals, remains extremely challenging.
+Despite decades of experience with varying capture methods of giraffe across Africa, their chemical immobilisation remains extremely challenging.
 Their unique anatomy and physiology not only make it difficult to assess drug dosage amounts but can also create difficulties during critical periods of induction and recovery.
 As stated, capture should only be undertaken by an experienced team.